 3. Mophorn Tig Welder 140 Amp

-The Mophorn Tig Welder 140 Amp is a robust 2-in-1 combo machine with both TIG and Stick function.
+The Mophorn Tig Welder 140 Amp is a robust 2-in-1 combo machine with both TIG and Stick functions.
 Its steel construction makes it ideal for professional use and repair work, and it can be used to weld carbon steel, copper, and traditional electric welding.
-It is also quite light and highly portable so you can carry it from one jobsite to another.
+It is also quite light and highly portable so you can carry it from one job site to another.

 4. Lincoln Electric K5126-1

 The Lincoln Electric K5126-1 effortlessly welds on various materials delivering clean and shiny welds time and again.
 It is a portable TIG and Stick welder that allows fabricators and artisans to explore their creativity and enhance their welding expertise.
 Professional users can also take advantage of the advanced features and functionality to grow their skill level and confidence.